- This event has passed.

 “Health is a multi-disciplinary phenomenon,” Linda emphasizes, “related not only to diet and physical fitness, but also to the quality of our relationships: at home, school, work, and in larger community settings.
 Stress, revealed to be a factor in 80 percent of serious medical conditions, is often caused by chronically unproductive personal and professional interactions.
 We go to school for years to learn how to read and write but we somehow expect to learn important emotional and social intelligence, stress management, leadership, and nonverbal communication skills accidentally.

-“For many people, the latter is the biggest mystery: In the 1990s, psychologists revealed that only about 10 percent of human communication is verbal.
+“In the 1990s, psychologists revealed that only about 10 percent of human communication is verbal.
 To negotiate interpersonal challenges, we need to become more conscious of the nonverbal messages we send back and forth to each other.
-And perhaps more importantly, we need to learn more effective ways of handling all that nonverbal input by understanding how to more consciously process, respond to, and communicate what is essentially beyond words.”
+And we need to learn more effective ways of handling all that nonverbal input by understanding how to more consciously process, respond to, and communicate.

-“In any living organism, sensory information is crucial to basic survival,” Linda continues.
+“In any living organism, sensory information is crucial to basic survival,” Linda says.
 “But we need to become more conscious and purposeful in how we manage all this information.
 After much reflection, research, and development, I came up with the term ‘Sentient Communication’ to describe principles and techniques for cultivating a finely tuned awareness of nonverbal cues—in oneself and others—as the first in a series of steps that enhance our ability to act on these cues by making thoughtful choices.
 Over the years, I’ve seen how horses, who are exquisitely tuned to nonverbal information, can help people learn to think and respond beyond the limitations of words.

 “Sentient Communication shows us how to elevate instinctual impulses and physiological processes to a language combining purposeful changes in breathing and heart rate, with a finely tuned awareness of emotional cues, body posture shifts, energetic awareness, and intuitive insights that we learn to consciously respond to rather than unconsciously react to.
 Among many other benefits, this translates into the ability to calm yourself and others, diffuse aggression, gain cooperation, and motivate groups to take productive action.
-These skills are more important now than ever before.

-“Sentient Communication helps us move beyond stressful states of disconnection, while dramatically enhancing personal ful8illment, creative problem solving, and success in relationships.”
+To heal the growing rifts in our culture, we must learn how to manage fear and aggression in groups, respectfully communicate with those who hold different viewpoints, and create innovative solutions to age-old problems.
+Sentient Communication helps us move beyond stressful states of disconnection, while dramatically enhancing personal ful8illment, creative problem solving, and success in relationships.”